-- Admission as a Regular Graduate Student, with the possibility of financial assistantship as a graduate assistant - Admission on Probation - Admission as Prospective Graduate Student (FAFS, FAS, and SFEA)
+- Admission as a Regular Graduate Student, with the possibility of financial support via the Graduate Fellowship and Assistant Program (GFAP) - Admission on Probation - Admission as Prospective Graduate Student (FAFS, FAS, and MSFEA)

 The minimum admission requirements for all categories are described below.
-Additional requirements may be set by the individual departments/programs as approved by Faculty Graduate Studies Committee.
+Additional requirements may be set by the individual departments/programs as approved by Faculty Graduate Studies Committees.
 Applicants are advised to check with the concerned department or program to which they are applying or with the Office of Admissions for additional requirements.